 Too little water causes droughts, which are a problem.
 Too much causes flooding, which is also a problem.
 One of the biggest concerns about climate change is that it will affect how much water will be in different parts of the world.
 This has been summed up as "the wet will get wetter and the dry will get drier".
 Please see climate change impacts on water for more details.
-Completely separate from climate change, there's quite a bit of concern about water pollution including acid rain.
+Completely separate from climate change, there's quite a bit of concern about water pollution from things like acid rain.

 Water moves through various systems on the planet taking different forms and being transported by different methods including evaporation, condensation, melting, freezing, sublimation and just plain water flowing.
 This motion of water throughout the planet is referred to as the hydrologic cycle.